-Even though interpretations remain speculative at this point, the TF-IDF outcomes suggest that correct classifications of suicide risk (i.e., True Positive) could have been based on high frequencies of negatively charged words (i.e., swearing, distress, and physical complaints).
-These negative themes are in line with previous work on the digital footprints of depression in social media activity (e.g., 7, 43).
-It is also possible that the correct classification took into account the language used by the non-suicidal users (True Negative), which included references to positive emotions and experiences, positive attitudes towards life, and religion and spirituality.
-This is in line with previous work emphasizing the role of meaning in life and religious/community involvement as important protecting factors against actual suicide behaviors (44, 45).
-In light of these content analyses, we encourage future researchers to make use of ANN multi-task models, which could detect suicidal users even when they do not share explicit, suicide-related content.
+Although interpretations remain speculative, the TF-IDF outcomes suggest that correct classifications of suicide risk (True Positive) could be based on high frequencies of negatively charged words (e.g., swearing, distress, physical complaints).
+These negative themes are in line with previous work on digital footprints of depression in social media activity (7, 43).
+It is possible that the correct classification considered the language used by the non-suicidal users (True Negative), which included references to positive emotions and experiences, positive attitudes towards life, and religion and spirituality.
+This is in line with previous work emphasizing the role of life-meaning and religious/community involvement as important protecting factors against actual suicide behaviors (44, 45).
+Thus, we encourage future researchers to use ANN multi-task models, which could detect suicidal users even when they do not share explicit, suicide-related content.

 Limitations of the Current Research

 The main limitation of the present work concerns the self-report nature of the psycho-diagnostic data collection procedure.
-Even though the use of such screening tools is common in large scale mental health surveys (46), they cannot match the precision and detailed diagnosis of formal medical assessments of suicide risk (or of related psychiatric disorders) by trained mental health experts in face-to-face, clinical interviews.
-In this study, we specifically chose well-established psycho-diagnostic measures and ensured the quality of the self-reported responses using multiple validation checks (internal reliability, convergence validity, and a data quality assurance protocol, see Supplementary Information).
-Nevertheless, we recommend that future research include other forms of external criteria for suicide risk assessment as well.
+Although use of such screening tools is common in large-scale mental health surveys (46), they cannot match the precision and detailed diagnosis of formal medical assessments of suicide risk (or related psychiatric disorders) by trained mental health experts in face-to-face, clinical interviews.
+In this study, we chose well-established psycho-diagnostic measures and ensured the quality of the self-reported responses by using multiple validation checks (internal reliability, convergence validity, and a data quality assurance protocol; see Supplementary Information).
+Nevertheless, we recommend that future research include additional forms of external criteria for suicide risk assessment.

 Another limitation concerns the focus on language-based input to the ANN models.
-A recent study on depression detection has shown the superiority of textual contents over other types of social network signals, such as length or timestamps of postings (7).
-It is possible however, that additional social network features that were neither included in the current, nor in other works, could potentially improve suicide risk predictions (e.g., features of reactions received to posts, of images, of videos).
-As aforementioned, ANN models are very suitable for modeling multiple types of input.
-Research on datasets that will include additional input signals from social network activities could improve even further the quality of suicide risk predictions.
+A recent study on depression detection indicated the superiority of textual contents over other types of social network signals, such as length or timestamps of postings (7).
+It is possible however, that additional social network features not included in the current research or in previous studies could potentially improve suicide risk predictions (e.g., reactions to posts, images, videos).
+ANN models are highly suitable for modeling multiple types of input.
+Research on datasets that includes additional input signals from social network activities could further improve the quality of suicide risk predictions.

 Implications of the Current Research

-We highlight two implications: The findings presented here contribute to the knowledge base required to developing practical and effective suicide risk detection tools from online behaviors.
-As described above (section 3.1), the use of AUC scores allowed us to estimate the prediction quality of the models, without the need to establish a pre-defined threshold for flagging a given user as at risk of suicide.
-This has practical implications for suicide predictions because the exact threshold for suicide risk may vary between different end users of such a tool: Some operators may prefer a cautious threshold of suicide risk that avoids false alarms (False Positive), while others may prefer a very sensitive model that identifies as many suicidal individuals as possible (True Positive), even at the expanse of some false alarms.
-In turn, these tools could contribute to the global efforts to reduce suicide rates by improving early risk detection, both among individuals that already receive mental health care and among the many people who do not.
+First, the findings presented here contribute to the knowledge base required for developing practical and effective suicide risk detection tools from online behaviors.
+Use of AUC scores allowed us to estimate the prediction quality of the models, without the need to establish a pre-defined threshold for flagging a given user as at risk of suicide.
+This has practical implications for suicide predictions because the exact threshold for suicide risk may vary between different end users of such a tool.
+Some operators prefer a cautious threshold of suicide risk that avoids false alarms (False Positive), while others prefer a sensitive model that identifies as many potentially suicidal individuals as possible (True Positive), even at the expense of some false alarms.
+These tools could contribute to global efforts to reduce suicide rates by improving early risk detection, both among individuals already receiving mental health care and among the many people who do not.